 Naturally-Occurring Asbestos in California

-The California Geological Survey (CGS) provides information on the geology of asbestos occurrences in California, and has developed Guidelines for Geologic Investigations of Naturally Occurring Asbestos in California (PDF) to assist geologists conducting investigations related to naturally-occurring asbestos.
+The California Geological Survey provides information on the geology of asbestos occurrences in California, and has developed guidelines to assist geologists conducting investigations related to naturally-occurring asbestos.

 Examples of CGS asbestos hazards projects include:

-• Assisting the U.S. Geological Survey with a research program to evaluate the feasibility of using AVRIS data for identifying areas containing naturally occurring asbestos (currently in progress).
+• Assisting the U.S. Geological Survey with a research program to evaluate the feasibility of using AVRIS data for identifying areas containing naturally occurring asbestos.

 • Development of a generalized map of areas more likely to contain asbestos in California.